-Characteristic Deficit Dialogue Participatory Objectives Raise awareness of science Inform about science Correct misconceptions Gain support and funding for science Promote careers in science Promote careers in science Popularise science Educate in science Address concerns about science Improve decisionmaking through increased knowledge Respond to interest in science Change behaviours and attitudes Address mistrust in science Discover public opinion about science and thus communicate more effectively Gain and use lay knowledge Debate/discuss scientific issues Connect with those from other disciplines Be more accessible and accountable to public Engage public in decision-making Collectively learn Jointly produce new knowledge Jointly solve a problem Participate with public in policy making Participate with cul- tural interests other than science Shape the research agenda Critically reflect on sci- ence Actors Scientists, science communic- ators, public Scientists, science and gov- ernment institutions, science communicators, public Depends on scientific issue to be explored but usually mul- tiple actors Nature of interaction One-way, top-down Two-way In multiple directions between multiple actors Relationship between actors Scientists have control Scientific and government or- ganisations have control, but wish to consult or converse Equal and shared, and based on trust Knowledge Scientists have all the neces- sary knowledge Scientists have the most im- portant knowledge, but they can gain new knowledge from others There are multiple sources of knowledge and expertise of equal worth and validity Acknowledgment of risk Science portrayed as certain Risks acknowledged as levels of uncertainty in scientific knowledge Risk related to the social con- texts and values
+Characteristic Deficit Dialogue Participatory Characteristic Objectives Deficit 1.
+Raise awareness of science 2.
+Inform about science 3.
+Correct misconceptions 4.
+Gain support and funding for science 5.
+Promote careers in science 6.
+Popularise science 7.
+Educate in science 8.
+Address concerns about science 9.
+Improve decisionmaking through increased knowledge 10.
+Respond to interest in science 11.
+Change behaviours Dialogue 1.
+Address mistrust in science 2.
+Discover public opinion about science and thus communicate more effectively 3.
+Gain and use lay knowledge 4.
+Debate/discuss scientific issues 5.
+Connect with those from other disciplines 6.
+Be more accessible and accountable to public 7.
+Engage public in decision-making Participatory 1.
+Collectively learn 2.
+Jointly produce new knowledge 3.
+Jointly solve a problem 4.
+Participate with public in policy making 5.
+Participate with cultural interests other than science 6.
+Shape the research agenda 7.
+Critically reflect on science Actors Scientists, science communic- ators, public Scientists, science and gov- ernment institutions, science Depends on scientific issue to be explored but usually mul- tiple actors Nature of interaction One-way, top-down Two-way In multiple directions between multiple actors Relationship between actors Scientists have control Scientific and government or- ganisations have control, but wish to consult or converse Equal and shared, and based on trust Knowledge Scientists have all the neces- sary knowledge Scientists have the most im- portant knowledge, but they can gain new knowledge from others There are multiple sources of knowledge and expertise of equal worth and validity Acknowledgment of risk Science portrayed as certain Risks acknowledged as levels of uncertainty in scientific knowledge Risk related to the social con- texts and values